CCRC-will/glycoTree/readme.txt

 14. Annotate residues with enzymes using ./code/mkCSVmap.awk -- The command below works for the most up-to-date enzyme-mappings file at the time of this writing ...
-The script ./prepare_N-tree.sh uses the version found in the directory ./model/
+The script ./prepare_N-tree.sh uses the current version found in the directory ./model/
 $	awk -f ./code/mkCSVmap.awk ./model/enzyme-mappings_v-2.1.csv ./data/fully_determined/csv/mapped/G*.csv  > ./model/annotated_residues.csv